ArcherDiaz/SAD/sad_lib/README.md

 Custom Widgets:
-- ImageView widget need to accommodate for using images from assets
 - ImageView widget need optional effect that makes the image zoom in and out slowly

 - Carousel widget needs to have the ability to fade in next image instead of sliding